Raymond James Lowers Easterly Government Properties (NYSE:DEA) Price Target to $24.00

-Easterly Government Properties (NYSE:DEA) had its target price cut by research analysts at Raymond James from $25.00 to $24.00 in a research note issued to investors on Thursday, Benzinga reports.
-The brokerage presently has an “outperform” rating on the real estate investment trust’s stock.
-Raymond James’ price target indicates a potential upside of 13.31% from the stock’s current price.
+Easterly Government Properties (NYSE:DEA) had its target price lowered by Raymond James from $25.00 to $24.00 in a report released on Thursday morning, Benzinga reports.
+The brokerage currently has an outperform rating on the real estate investment trust’s stock.

-Several other equities research analysts have also weighed in on DEA.
-Citigroup began coverage on Easterly Government Properties in a research note on Monday, May 3rd.
-They set a “buy” rating and a $26.00 price objective for the company.
-Zacks Investment Research raised Easterly Government Properties from a “hold” rating to a “buy” rating and set a $24.00 price objective for the company in a research note on Wednesday.
-Three analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-Easterly Government Properties currently has a consensus rating of “Buy” and an average price target of $25.25.
+DEA has been the subject of a number of other research reports.
+Citigroup initiated coverage on Easterly Government Properties in a research note on Monday, May 3rd.
+They issued a buy rating and a $26.00 price target for the company.
+Zacks Investment Research upgraded Easterly Government Properties from a hold rating to a buy rating and set a $24.00 price objective for the company in a report on Wednesday, May 5th.
+Three analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+The stock has an average rating of Buy and an average target price of $25.25.

+The business also recently declared a quarterly dividend, which will be paid on Wednesday, May 26th.
+Stockholders of record on Friday, May 14th will be issued a dividend of $0.26 per share.
+The ex-dividend date of this dividend is Thursday, May 13th.
+This represents a $1.04 annualized dividend and a dividend yield of 4.91%.
+Easterly Government Properties’s payout ratio is presently 86.67%.

-In related news, CEO William C. Trimble sold 40,000 shares of the stock in a transaction on Tuesday, March 9th.
-The stock was sold at an average price of $21.33, for a total transaction of $853,200.00.
-Following the completion of the sale, the chief executive officer now directly owns 131,279 shares in the company, valued at $2,800,181.07.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, Chairman Darrell W. Crate sold 2,000 shares of the stock in a transaction on Friday, March 26th.
-The stock was sold at an average price of $20.93, for a total value of $41,860.00.
-Following the sale, the chairman now owns 7,428 shares of the company’s stock, valued at $155,468.04.
+In other news, Chairman Darrell W. Crate sold 2,000 shares of the firm’s stock in a transaction on Monday, April 12th.
+The stock was sold at an average price of $21.09, for a total transaction of $42,180.00.
+Following the completion of the transaction, the chairman now directly owns 7,428 shares in the company, valued at $156,656.52.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO William C. Trimble sold 40,000 shares of the firm’s stock in a transaction on Tuesday, March 9th.
+The shares were sold at an average price of $21.33, for a total value of $853,200.00.
+Following the transaction, the chief executive officer now owns 131,279 shares of the company’s stock, valued at $2,800,181.07.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 61,000 shares of company stock valued at $1,303,430.
-9.90% of the stock is currently owned by insiders.
+Insiders have sold 61,000 shares of company stock valued at $1,303,430 over the last 90 days.
+Corporate insiders own 9.90% of the company’s stock.

-Several large investors have recently made changes to their positions in the stock.
-Private Capital Group LLC raised its holdings in shares of Easterly Government Properties by 19.7% during the fourth quarter.
-Private Capital Group LLC now owns 2,631 shares of the real estate investment trust’s stock worth $60,000 after acquiring an additional 433 shares in the last quarter.
-Louisiana State Employees Retirement System raised its holdings in shares of Easterly Government Properties by 1.4% during the fourth quarter.
-Louisiana State Employees Retirement System now owns 37,400 shares of the real estate investment trust’s stock worth $847,000 after acquiring an additional 500 shares in the last quarter.
-Assetmark Inc. raised its holdings in Easterly Government Properties by 7.0% during the fourth quarter.
-Assetmark Inc. now owns 8,077 shares of the real estate investment trust’s stock valued at $183,000 after buying an additional 530 shares in the last quarter.
-Arizona State Retirement System raised its holdings in Easterly Government Properties by 2.3% during the first quarter.
-Arizona State Retirement System now owns 23,647 shares of the real estate investment trust’s stock valued at $490,000 after buying an additional 538 shares in the last quarter.
-Finally, Van ECK Associates Corp raised its holdings in Easterly Government Properties by 30.9% during the third quarter.
-Van ECK Associates Corp now owns 2,413 shares of the real estate investment trust’s stock valued at $54,000 after buying an additional 570 shares in the last quarter.
-Institutional investors and hedge funds own 95.91% of the company’s stock.
+Several large investors have recently modified their holdings of the company.
+BlackRock Inc. increased its holdings in shares of Easterly Government Properties by 5.2% during the first quarter.
+BlackRock Inc. now owns 15,209,958 shares of the real estate investment trust’s stock valued at $315,305,000 after acquiring an additional 756,345 shares in the last quarter.
+Mariner LLC increased its holdings in Easterly Government Properties by 6.9% in the 1st quarter.
+Mariner LLC now owns 17,435 shares of the real estate investment trust’s stock worth $361,000 after buying an additional 1,124 shares in the last quarter.
+Swiss National Bank increased its holdings in Easterly Government Properties by 3.0% in the 1st quarter.
+Swiss National Bank now owns 185,610 shares of the real estate investment trust’s stock worth $3,848,000 after buying an additional 5,400 shares in the last quarter.
+IndexIQ Advisors LLC increased its holdings in Easterly Government Properties by 9.7% in the 1st quarter.
+IndexIQ Advisors LLC now owns 32,394 shares of the real estate investment trust’s stock worth $672,000 after buying an additional 2,868 shares in the last quarter.
+Finally, The PNC Financial Services Group Inc. increased its holdings in Easterly Government Properties by 2.8% in the 1st quarter.
+The PNC Financial Services Group Inc. now owns 23,985 shares of the real estate investment trust’s stock worth $496,000 after buying an additional 652 shares in the last quarter.
+Hedge funds and other institutional investors own 95.91% of the company’s stock.

 Easterly Government Properties, Inc (NYSE:DEA) is based in Washington, DC, and focuses primarily on the acquisition, development and management of Class A commercial properties that are leased to the U.S. Government.
 Easterly's experienced management team brings specialized insight into the strategy and needs of mission-critical U.S.